19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (a) in the following cases, the Minister charged with the responsibility for health and sanitary measures in relation to vessels, aircraft, vehicles and persons entering or leaving Singapore:

-(i) the establishment of any advisory committee for the purpose of giving advice to the Director‑General under section 5;
+(i) the establishment of any advisory committee for the purpose of giving advice to the Director‑General or the Director-General, Food Administration under section 5;

+[Act 11 of 2019 wef 01/04/2019]

 (ii) any purpose relating to sections 28, 29 and 33 to 45, including the making of subsidiary legislation in relation to any of those sections; or